biraj-phuyal/biraj-phuyal/README.md

 ### 👋 Hey Guys

-I'm a Computer Science student.
+I'm a 42 Lisboa's student and a Full-Stack Web Enthusiast.

 ```json
 {